eavonius/powerdelivery/environments.markdown

 <br />

-The example below uses encrypted Windows Azure [credentials](credentials.html) managed by powerdelivery:
+The example below provisions a node at runtime with Windows Azure:

 <div class="row">
   <div class="col-lg-8 col-md-10 col-sm-12">
 {% highlight powershell %}
 param($target, $config)

+# Declare the nodes we'll return at the end
+$nodes = @{}

-# Look up Windows Azure credentials that were encrypted with powerdelivery
+# Get credentials from an environment configuration variable that
+# your new VM will allow logins from.
+You'll have to create this
+# ahead of time in Azure AD or a domain controller.
-$azureCredentials = $target.Credentials["me@somewhere.com"]
+$newVMCredentials = $target.Credentials["powerdelivery@mydomain.com"]

 Import-Module Azure

-# "Sign-in" to Windows Azure's PowerShell cmdlets with the credentials
+# "Sign-in" to Windows Azure's PowerShell cmdlets with powerdelivery credentials
-Add-AzureAccount -Credential $azureCredentials
+Add-AzureAccount -Credential $target.Credentials["admin@mydomain.com"]

+# Set the Azure subscription from an environment configuration variable
+Select-AzureSubscription $config.AzureSubscriptionId

+# This would use Windows Server 2012.
+If dynamically provisioning,
+# don't really do this.
+You should instead use your own VHD that
+# has had powerdelivery already configured on it as described in
+# "Enabling deployment to nodes" above, otherwise powerdelivery
+# won't be able to connect to it
-$nodes = @{}
+$image = "a699494373c04fc0bc8f2bb1389d6106__Windows-Server-2012-Datacenter-201305.01-en.us-127GB.vhd"

-#
-# Omitted: do whatever is necessary to provision the nodes,
+# Create the VM using the image and an admin username and password
+New-AzureVMConfig -Name "TestVM" `
+                  -InstanceSize "Small" `
+                  -ImageName $image |
+  Add-AzureProvisioningConfig -Windows `
+                              -AdminUsername "MYDOMAIN\admin" `
+                              -Password "s@m3p@@sw0rd" |
+    New-AzureVM -ServiceName "MyService" -Location "West US" -WaitForBoot

+# Execute the script from microsoft that sets up a VM for PowerShell
+.\Scripts\InstallWinRMCertAzureVM.ps1 -SubscriptionName $config.AzureSubscriptionId `
+                                      -ServiceName "MyService" `
+                                      -Name "TestVM"

+# Get the connection URI from the new VM so we can connect to it via PowerShell
+$uri = Get-AzureWinRMUri -ServiceName "MyService" -Name "TestVM"

-# then add to the node list for example:
+# Add the provisioned VM to the list of nodes for the "Website" role
-#
-# $nodes.Add("Website", @("x.x.x.5", "x.x.x.6"))
-#
+$nodes.Add("Website", @{ Connections = $uri; Credentials = $newVMCredentials })

 # Return the list of nodes at the conclusion of the script
 $nodes